jhunt/vault-of-cardboard/README.md

 `docker-compose` command, with the correct arguments to name the containers and locate the recipe file.

+It does however have some smarts around ingesting sets locally and rescrying – two activities that have proven problematic in the
+past:

+    ./hack ingest IKO NEO AFR     # ingest 3 new sets and rescry

 Run the Integration Tests
 -------------------------